hustf/BitmapMaps.jl/README.md

 ```
 # Current state

-Steps 1-13 is fully working: summit text has been refined to render well in all browsers and close to sheet edges.
+Steps 1-13 is fully working: summit text and lake elevations is included.
 Style can be modified in the .ini file.

 ## Step 13, vector graphics:
 Version 0.1.1 is fully working: summit text has been refined to render well in all browsers and close to sheet edges.
 Style can be modified in the .ini file.